 We will wire principal, premium, if any, and interest payments due on the global securities to DTC's nominee.
-We and the Trustee will treat DTC's nominee as the owner of the global securities for all purposes.
+We, the Trustee and any paying agent will treat DTC's nominee as the owner of the global securities for all purposes.
 Accordingly, we, the Trustee and any paying agent will have no direct responsibility or liability to pay amounts due on the global securities to owners of beneficial interests in the global securities.